lukaselsrode/projects/game_dev/ascii_driver/README.md

         self.lvl=0
 ```
 ##### Road
+Most of the game logic is done in the Road Class including collision detection and object creation and destruction.
+This might be a 'GameLogic' and 'World' class in traditional game development.However, I decided to not segment the logic given the scope of the project was relatively small.
 ```python
 class Road(object):
     def __init__(self):
         self.game_rules,self.assets=Settings(),[]
         self.last_spawn=self.last_lvl=0
 ```
+The Game class takes the game world objects in the Road class and user input in the KeyListner object and uses it to advance the game.
+While a traditional application is static, waiting for an input or request to update/return, a game needs to update/return regardless of an input or request.
+In effect the application needs to update/return even on void inputs.
 ##### Game
-Most of the game logic is done in the Game Class including collision detection and object creation and destruction.
 ```python
 class Game(object):
     def __init__(self):
         self.Keys,self.Road = KeyListner(),Road()
 ```
 ##### Player
+The player class is the car which the user has control over.
+The ASCII representation of the player needs to be taken into account as when the car jumps lanes, approaching objects need to be shifted accordingly to the assets size.
 ```python
 class Player(object):
     def __init__(self,Settings: object):